-Water regime is a set of soil processes of water inflow, transfer, storage and discharge.
+Water regime of soils is a set of soil processes of water inflow, transfer, storage and consumption.
 Each of these processes separately is an element of water regime.

 Water regime of soils is formed under the influence of a number of factors: climate, relief, water-physical properties of soils, water supply conditions, as well as human economic activity.
 Specificity of water regimes of specific zonal soil types is determined by amount of atmospheric precipitation and temperature regimes.